starkayc/stuff/twitch/TwitchDownloaderCLI/readme.md

 * Download Chat: Downloads the chat.
 * Render Chat: Renders chat into mp4 format and is transparent.
 * Download Chat and Render: Downloads the chat and renders it into mp4 format and is transparent.

+### How to Use
+Add the VOD ID to the ID.txt file and run whichever batch file suits your needs.